 With the digital marketing space moving at a rapid pace, having an outdated website can have a negative impact on your business.
-Two question we often hear from businesses we consult with about digital strategy, is “Do I need a website redesign to compete or rank better?”, or if we recommend a redesign, “Why do I need to redesign my website?”.
+Two questions we often hear from businesses we consult with about digital strategy are, “Do I need a website redesign to compete or rank better?” or, if we recommend a redesign, “Why do I need to redesign my website?”

-These questions usually arise if the business is changing their branding or is having trouble ranking in Google – but there are many other reasons that a website redesign or revamp may be needed.
+These questions usually arise if the business is changing its branding or is having trouble ranking in Google, but there are many other reasons that a website redesign or revamp may be needed.

-The reasons below vary in severity, and depending on which reason is identified, determines if your website just needs a quick design and structure update to a full redesign, build, and CMS migration.
+The reasons below vary in severity and, depending on which reason is identified, determines if your website just needs a quick design and structure update or a full redesign, build, and CMS migration.

 Your Target Audience Changed

-Each type of user that your website is targeting may have specific needs, and thus, a website redesign may need to take place to align your website with the expectations of your new user groups.
-This can include realigning expectations about:
+Each type of user that your website is targeting may have specific needs.
+Thus, a website redesign may need to take place to align your website with the expectations of your new user groups.
+This can include realigning expectations about the following:

 - The words used to describe your products or services